RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 *Business Central*, click `Actions` -> `Associate Elastic IP address` and select the *Business Central* instance you created.

-Once the *EC2 Instance* is up and available, use its *EIP* to copy the files needed for the insallation via *SSH* using your *private Key-Pair*:
+Once the *EC2 Instance* is up and available, use its *EIP* to copy the files needed for the installation via *SSH* using your *private Key-Pair*:

 ```shell